Overly hot showers may cause excessive and unnatural hair loss evidence suggests.

 Why Might Hot Showers Cause Hair to Fall Out?

 Hair loss is essentially an unnatural process.
-We can see this from study indigenous people who rarely suffer from pattern baldness and comparing this to developed countries (particularly cities) where hair loss rates are highest.
+We can see this from studying indigenous people who rarely suffer from pattern baldness and comparing this to developed countries (particularly cities) where hair loss rates are highest.

 So anything unnatural immediately starts ringing an alarm bell when it comes to keeping our hair.

 Hot water is essentially unnatural and could therefore be damaging the hair follicles.
-Anything above 37 C 998F) is higher than body temperature and is therefore unnatural.
+Anything above 37 C (99.8F) is higher than body temperature and is therefore unnatural.

 Hot water could damage the scalp, causing dryness.
 It could be causing inflammation, which in turn could cause hair miniaturization that leads to hair thinning and loss.